sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 {% anchor h3 %}
 HTML For Drag & Drop
 {% endanchor %}

+To start, you will first need to add an attribute to your opening &lt;html&gt; tag: ```data-dnd="true"```.
+This will turn on the Drag & Drop editor mode (and flip the toggle in the Settings tab to “On”).

 The generic template for all Drag & Drop modules is a table whose data-type varies per the type of module you are using.
 Some modules may have content that can be placed in the table’s column (like text for a Text module) while others may have none (such as a Spacer module).